michael-betz/Fan-Tas-Tic-Firmware/README.md

         **************************************************
         ?     : Display list of commands
         *IDN? : Display ID and version info
+        SWE   : <OnOff> En./Dis. reporting of switch events.
         SW?   : Return the state of ALL switches (40 bytes) OUT   : <hwIndex> <PWMlow> [tPulse] [PWMhigh]
         RUL   : <ID> <IDin> <IDout> <trHoldOff> <tPulse>
-                <pwmOn> <pwmOff> <bPosEdge> <bAutoOff> <bLevelTr>
+                <pwmOn> <pwmOff> <bPosEdge>
-        RULE  : Enable  a previously disabled rule: RULE <ID>
+        RULE  : En./Dis a prev. def. rule: RULE <ID> <OnOff>
-        RULD  : Disable a previously defined rule:  RULD <ID>
         LEC   : <channel> <spiSpeed [Hz]> [frameFmt]
         LED   : <channel> <nBytes>\n<binary blob of nBytes>
         I2C   : <channel> <I2Caddr> <sendData> <nBytesRx>

 ## Switch events
-When a switch input flips its state, its hwIndex and new state is immediately reported on the USB serial port
+When a switch input flips its state, its hwIndex and new state is immediately reported on the USB serial port.
+This feature is disabled by default and needs to be enabled with the `SWE 1\n` command.

 __Example__